 - Returns to neutral after flex instead of taking a permanent set

-- Balanced weight distribution means lighter feel even at the same total mass
+- Balanced weight means lighter feel even at the same total mass

-- Pairs with static high-test cord for clean lure transmission and zero bungee snap-back
+- Pairs with static high-test cord for clean lure motion and zero bungee snap-back

 Other Critical Features of a Truly Durable Flirt Pole

-Material and construction are the foundation.
-But several other design choices dramatically affect durability in daily use.
+Indeed, material and construction are the foundation, but several other choices also change durability in daily use.

-The rope-to-pole junction is the highest-stress area on the entire tool.
-Weak eyelets and cheap crimps fail constantly.
-A durable build uses reinforced anchor points rated for high-force impacts.
+The rope-to-pole junction is the highest-stress point on the entire tool, weak eyelets and cheap crimps fail constantly, but a durable build uses reinforced anchor points rated for high-force impacts.

 Static high-test cord

-Bungee snaps the lure back into the dog’s face on capture.
-Paracord frays at the tip.
+In fact, bungee snaps the lure back into the dog’s face on capture, and paracord frays at the tip.
 The right cord is static, high-test, and survives thousands of catches without fraying or pulling through.

 Replaceable lure system

-The lure is the consumable.
-A quick-swap system means replacing an inexpensive component instead of the whole tool when the lure wears out.
+The lure is the consumable, so a quick-swap system means replacing an inexpensive component instead of the whole tool when it wears out.
 The pole and cord should outlast many lures.

-A well-balanced pole feels lighter, faster, and easier to control.
-Poor balance makes even a lightweight pole feel awkward.
-Balance is one of the most underrated factors in real-world durability.
+A well-balanced pole feels lighter, faster, and easier to handle, while poor balance makes even a lightweight pole feel awkward.
+Balance is among the most underrated factors in real-world durability.

 Comfort grip handle

-Sessions get physical fast with a strong dog.
-Non-slip grip materials reduce wrist fatigue, hand strain, and slipping during fast directional changes.
+Generally, sessions get physical fast with a strong dog, and non-slip grip materials reduce wrist fatigue, hand strain, and slipping during fast directional changes.
 Especially important with high-drive breeds.

 Five non-negotiables before you buy

-- Material: Reinforced fiberglass beats plastic, metal, PVC, and segmented telescoping designs
+- Material: Reinforced fiberglass beats plastic, metal, PVC, and segmented telescoping types

 - Construction: One-piece shaft.
 No telescoping, no threaded joints, no locking mechanisms

-- Cord: Static high-test (not bungee, not paracord) with reinforced tip attachment
+- Cord: Static high-test (not bungee, not paracord) with strong tip anchor

-- Cord length: Minimum 6 feet for proper stalk-phase distance
+- Cord length: At least 6 feet for proper stalk-phase distance

 - Lure system: Replaceable.
 Swap the consumable part, not the whole tool